hamidghaedi/HetExc_intervals/README.md

 The Bash script used for processing exome VCF files can be found in the scripts directory under the name gnomad_proc.sh.

 **Annotating the identified intervals**
+We calculated the enrichment of identified HetExc intervals for different types of variants based on the variant quality control (QC) metrics available from gnomAD v4.
+The FILTER column in VCF files provides various values, including AC0, AS_VQSR, InbreedingCoeff, and PASS.

+*AC0* (Allele Count 0): Indicates that no sample had a high-quality genotype at this variant site (with criteria such as GQ>=20, DP>=10, and allele balance > 0.2 for heterozygotes).

+*InbreedingCoeff*: Signifies an excess of heterozygotes at the site compared to Hardy-Weinberg expectations, using a threshold of -0.3 on the InbreedingCoefficient metric.

+*AS_VQSR* (Allele-Specific GATK Variant Quality Score Recalibration): The AS version of GATK VQSR is utilized by gnomAD to compute a score indicating the confidence that a variant is real rather than an artifact.
+This score is derived from allele-specific information and contributes to the assessment of variant authenticity.

 ## Results